hmrc/bank-account-verification-frontend/README.md

 // This is passed to configure direct debit/credit payment support requirements.
 The default, if not specified, is to require both debit and credit support. case class InitBACSRequirements(directDebitRequired: Boolean, directCreditRequired: Boolean)

+// This is passed to limit the number of attempts a user has to enter valid account details.
+The default, if not specified, is to allow infinite attempts.
+// If they enter invalid details ${count} times, they will be sent back to the ${redirectUrl}
+case class InitRequestMaxCallConfig(count: Int, redirectUrl: String)
 ```

 The init endpoint will respond in the following format: